The King of Fighters '98: Development

-In terms of the story, the Orochi Arc of KOF has come to an end, and in response to that, SNK wanted to give the series a "special" nature.
-Originally, KOF itself was a series that started with the basic concept of something special, but as the series progressed, it gradually began to have its own unique storyline.
-Therefore, there was no story for 98, but various playable characters returning from previous stories.
-This is the first time that the KOF series has had a subtitle, and the developers wanted to express that it has a different position from the previous games.
-This time, nine characters, including American sports teams, have been resurrected, bringing the total to eight characters.
-This was a difficult decision to make.
-First of all, all of the members of the development team had to decide who had participated in KOF.
-SNK definitely released all the characters who had participated in KOF at once, and then repeatedly considered who to bring back.
-During this process, the developers also took into consideration the opinions of the users especially in the Neo Geo Freak magazine.
-Rugal is included due to the original creator's passion over him.
+The King of Fighters '98 was directed by Toyohisa Tanabe who had previously created the battle system and also directed The King of Fighters '97.
+Following the release of The King of Fighters '97 the Orochi story arc of the series had ended.
+Therefore, SNK wanted to give the series a different nature with this new installment.
+Originally, KOF itself was a series that started with the basic concept of something special; as it progressed, it gradually began to have its own unique storyline.
+Therefore, there was no story for 98; nevertheless, various playable characters returned from previous stories.
+This is the first time the KOF series has had a subtitle, and the developers wanted to express that it has a different position from previous games.
+All of the members of the development team had to decide who had participated in KOF.
+SNK released all the characters who had participated in KOF at once and then repeatedly considered who to bring back.
+During this process, the developers also took users' opinions into consideration, especially in the Neo Geo Freak magazine.
+Rugal Bernstein is included due to the original creator's passion for him.
+Since this game lacked a storyline, the SNK staff decided to bring back Rugal as the boss character, noting that "he's the only character who truly represents the ultimate KOF boss".
+Additionally, some of his special moves were redesigned, which the staff found to have made him the strongest version of Rugal and one of their favorites.

-Several characters were given customizations to their movesets.
-This, helped with the balance of the cat, helped The King of Fighters '98 become one of the best games in the series.
-Shinkiro kept being the series' artist with KOF '98 remaining as one of his most famous works.
-The game was ported to several more consoles when compared with previous installments thanks to the new Neo Geo consoles as well as Sony's and Sega's.
-Director Toyohisa Tanabe had negative thoughts about this game due to SNK going bankrupt during the release of this game as SNK would close all of its American operations.
-While the American Team was not as popular team as other cast members, SNK still paid attention to their detail by producing new sprites and special moves.
-The big aim was determined to bring back old characters.
-The same applied to Vice and Mature who were given new moves.
-Balancing the game took an entire mode.
-Before publishing the game, Tanabe drew two pictures of Street Fighter characters Ryu and Ken Masters and inserted them into the game's build.
-This would predate the release the crossover Capcom vs SNK which gather both Capcom and SNK characters.
+Shinkiro kept being the series's artist, with KOF '98 remaining one of his most famous works.
+The game was ported to several more consoles than previous installments thanks to the new Neo Geo consoles as well as Sony's and Sega's.
+Director Toyohisa Tanabe had negative thoughts about this game due to SNK going bankrupt during its release, as SNK would close all of its American operations.
+While the American Sports Team was not as popular as the other cast members, SNK still paid attention to their detail by producing new sprites and special moves.
+There was also a more careful approach to drawing the characters during their victory screens compared to previous installments.
+The victory screens were based on a challenge image used for a bonus fight against Shingo Yabuki.
+The big aim was to bring back old characters.
+The same applied to Vice and Mature, who were given new moves.
+Balancing the game required an entire mode.
+In The King of Fighters '96, several moves from protagonist Kyo Kusanagi were changed in order to adapt him to the new game system.
+The original moveset was still popular among gamers, and as such, an alternative version of Kyo was added to The King of Fighters '97.
+The introduction of this version was noted to be "a hit" among gamers, so the staff kept adding new alternative versions of other characters in KOF '98.